Ascend Play Therapy

 Ted and his amazing team of educators have worked hard to make kids smile and smarter, since 2017, through the sister company, Ascend Learning.

-All therapies are evidence-based and are shaped with the client at the heart of all that we do – including our onboarding processes.
+All therapies are evidence-based and are shaped with the client at the heart of all that we do.

 Play Therapy sessions give children a safe, secure and confidential space to process their thoughts, feelings and experiences.
 The result is children who may process their trauma, heal from hurts and thrive in their everyday life.